 Thick, creamy and hearty, this soup is truly a meal that everyone will love.
 Comfort food at its best.

 If y’all are like me, whenever we make ham I put the bone in a Ziploc bag and put it in the freezer.
 This helps me to always have a good base for many different types of soup, however, my favorite is this super simple split pea and ham soup.

 First, chop the onion, celery and carrots.

-Add some butter to the pressure cooker, set it on saute and cook the veggies until the are softened.
+Add some butter to the pressure cooker, set it on saute, and cook the veggies until they are softened.